the apothecary network

 We ask people to remember that this is a space for Black and Brown communities to heal, and you are a guest in this space.
 Read our full Values and Principles statement.

-Prototype
+Wireframe Prototype

-We built an interactive prototype using Figma - a collaborative wireframing design tool.
+In the first phase of this project, we built an interactive prototype using Figma - a collaborative wireframing design tool.
 This process included creating a user experience flowchart, conditional logic mapping as well as wire mapping our prototype design pages.

 The prototype was built by Zai Builds.